stickzman/Compilers/README.md

 It can be installed from Node.js using the command `npm install -g typescript`

-After the Typescript compiler is install, simply navigate to the root folder of this repository and run `tsc`.
+After the Typescript compiler is installed, simply navigate to the root folder of this repository and run `tsc`.
 The generated javascript can be found in the bin folder and will be linked to in the HTML.